bl000m/inception_of_things_42/doc/part_1.md

 - vagrant suspend: Suspends the Vagrant environment, saving its current state.
 - vagrant resume: Resumes a previously suspended Vagrant environment.

+## useful Kubectl cmds
+- kubectl get nodes -> to list the nodes in the cluster (alias `franknodes``)
+- kubectl get pods _> to list the pods in the current namespace (alias `frankpods``)
+- kubectl get pods -A (or kubectl get pods --all-namespaces) -> to list the pods in all the namespaces (alias: `frankallpods`)

+NB: when executing `kubectl get pods -A` after having created the kubernetes cluster, we can see all the system pods created by default.
+Why ?
+Here is the answer:
+- When you create a Kubernetes cluster, certain system components are automatically deployed to facilitate the operation of the cluster.
+These components are known as system pods.
+They are responsible for various functions such as DNS resolution (`coredns`), storage provisioning (`local-path-provisioner`), and monitoring (`metrics-server`) among others.
+These system pods are created in the `kube-system`` namespace by default.

+- The `helm-install-traefik-crd-pndrc` and `helm-install-traefik-7xbqm` pods are part of `Helm`, a package manager for Kubernetes.
+Helm charts are packages of pre-configured Kubernetes resources.
+When you install a Helm chart, Helm uses a temporary job to create, update, or delete resources.

 ## Troubleshooting
 - to check status cluster agent within the worker node: `systemctl status k3s-agent`
+- to check k3s agent logs within the nodes: cat /var/logs/k3s-agent.logs
+- to check if a node can reach another one (for example the worker and server): ping server_ip